embedded2016/server-framework/README.md

 # Server Framework in Modern C

+It is simple to use this framework to build your own service.
+It is based on Protocol structure and callbacks, so that we can dynamically change protocols and support stuff such as HTTP requests.

+The framework consists of the following components:

 * [`async`](async.h): A native POSIX thread pool.
   - It uses a combination of a pipe (for wakeup signals) and mutexes (for managing the task queue).